SSWConsulting/SSW.Rules.Content/rules/do-you-know-how-to-send-newsletters-in-microsoft-dynamics-crm-2016/rule.md

 Depending on how many contacts you are going to send the newsletter to, you should think about setting up a VM or using an external provider for sending the emails.

-Don't send the newsletter from your own PC.
-Use a VM or the SendGrid integration.
-(Dennis will be working on this)